nearbeach/NearBeach/PULL_REQUEST_TEMPLATE.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

-- [ ] Local testing via "./manage runserver"
+- [ ] Local manual testing via "./manage runserver"
+- [ ] Local Python Unit Testing via "./manage test"
+- [ ] Local Cypress E2E Testing
 - [ ] Tested on virtual box
 - [ ] Tested on server